Niravanaa/Niravanaa/README.md

 ## 🔭 I’m currently working on

-- Horror game using the Unity Engine
+- Writing C# scripts for my Horror game in Unity Engine
-- Full-stack web application with a database
+- Automating my school/work by writing Python scripts

 ## 💬 Ask me about